 Age is a natural factor as well.
-As we get older, the outer tooth enamel layer thins, so the dentin layer shows through more prominently.
-Dentin is typically more yellow, so your teeth will continue to get more yellow as the enamel wears away.
+The outer tooth enamel layer thins as we age, so the dentin layer shows more prominently.
+Dentin is the layer beneath the enamel.
+This layer is typically more yellow, so your teeth will continue to get more yellow as the enamel wears away.

 Discolored Teeth FAQs

 Learn more about treating tooth stains and discolored teeth in Palmdale and Lancaster, CA, with answers to these common questions:

 Most of the time, discolored teeth are just a cosmetic issue.
 However, some dental problems can lead to tooth discoloration.
 Some patients with single or several discolored teeth may experience discoloration because of tooth decay and other oral health issues.
 Please get in touch with our dentist if you suddenly notice a tooth discolor in addition to other symptoms like tooth pain.

 While professional teeth whitening is a quality solution for most types of dental staining, some stains may be resistant.
 For instance, spots caused by medication won’t respond to traditional whitening techniques.
 A visit with our dentist can determine the best whitening solutions for you.
 Alternatives to professional teeth whitening, like dental veneers and tooth bonding, can cover stubborn tooth stains.

 Can a vitamin deficiency discolor teeth?

 A lack of Vitamin B12 and calcium can increase the risk of tooth discoloration.
 B12 helps provide oxygen to your teeth and gums and can prevent bacterial buildup on teeth.
 Calcium helps strengthen your bones, including your teeth.
 Bacteria buildup or tooth wear from a lack of these vitamins can discolor teeth.